top of page

 Email: david@langfittpllc.com

-David Langfitt has practiced complex commercial litigation and mass personal injury litigation for more than 28 years and focuses on litigation and trials involving numerous parties, claims, and courts, both state and federal.
-He has litigated a wide variety of complex cases involving mass tort claims, the federal securities laws, professional liability, legal malpractice, Pennsylvania's Dragonetti Act (an analog to the F. R. Civ.
+David Langfitt has practiced complex commercial litigation and mass personal injury litigation for 32 years and focuses on litigation and trials involving numerous parties, claims, and courts, both state and federal.
+He has litigated a wide variety of complex cases involving tort claims, the federal securities laws, professional liability, legal malpractice, Pennsylvania's Dragonetti Act (an analog to the F. R. Civ.
 P. 11), merger agreements, pre-packaged bankruptcy plans, fraud, breach of fiduciary duty, and infringement of patents and copyrights.

 For many years, Mr. Langfitt served as nationwide patent litigation counsel to Q. I. Press Controls, an international technology company based in Holland.
 He represented Q. I. in multiple cases in courts throughout the United States that involved patent infringement and disputes that arose out of re-examinations within the U.S. Patent and Trademark office.
 Representative opinions can be found at Quad/Tech v.
 QI Press Controls, et al., 701 F. Supp.
 2d 644 (E.D.
 Pa.
 2010), aff’d, 2011 U.S. App.
 LEXIS 5729 (Fed.
 Cir.
 2011) and QI Press Controls v.
 Lee, 752 F.3d 1371 (Fed.
 Cir.
 2014).

 Prior to founding Langfitt PLLC, Mr. Langfitt was a partner at Locks Law Firm in Philadelphia from 2010 until 2019, and a partner at Montgomery, McCracken, Walker & Rhoads LLP in Philadelphia from 2000 to 2010.
 He was an associate at Montgomery, McCracken from 1992 to 2000.
-While at Montgomery McCracken, Mr. Langfitt represented Federal Receiver David H. Marion, appointed at the request of the SEC and Federal District Court to recover, oversee, and distribute assets to investors defrauded by a Ponzi Scheme operated through Bentley Financial Services, Inc. of Paoli, PA.
+While at Montgomery, McCracken, Mr. Langfitt represented Federal Receiver David H. Marion, appointed at the request of the SEC and Federal District Court to recover, oversee, and distribute assets to investors defrauded by a Ponzi Scheme operated through Bentley Financial Services, Inc. of Paoli, PA.
 The Bentley Scheme was the largest Ponzi Scheme in the United States when it was discovered in 2001.
 Mr. Langfitt oversaw the recovery of $360,000,000 for the benefit of defrauded investors.
 This represented approximately ninety-three percent of the investors’ principal, one of the largest percentage recoveries ever.
-Mr. Langfitt also filed and successfully litigated multiple complaints against banks and others for aiding and abetting the scheme.
+Mr. Langfitt also obtained a verdict against a bank and investment firm for aiding and abetting the scheme.

-Outside of his legal practice, Mr. Langfitt is a trustee of the Philadelphia Museum of Art and a trustee of The Episcopal Academy.
+Outside of his legal practice, Mr. Langfitt is a trustee of the Philadelphia Museum of Art.
 He was a founding board member of the Mural Arts Program of Philadelphia and served as Board Chair for more than ten years.
+He is a former trustee of the Episcopal Academy from which his three children graduated.
 He is also the author of the novel Winnabow, a legal thriller available on-line at Amazon Books and here.

 bottom of page